Upcoming Authentication Change for Nintex DocGen for Salesforce – Take Action Before 2026

 - Review and set your preferred Salesforce OAuth Policy for the Nintex DocGen Connected App.

-- Have users (or automation accounts) complete OAuth authorization.
+- Have users complete OAuth authorization.

 Doing this now ensures your DocGen for Salesforce processes keep running smoothly—even after your 2026 upgrade.